Dont-Forget-About-Your-Australian-Assets

 Co- Authored by Bailey Fraser

-It is important to note that the notion of Australian citizenship or nationality and the notion of being a tax resident in Australia are separate (you can still be an Australian citizen whilst being a non-resident for Australian tax purposes).
+Note: the notion of Australian citizenship or nationality and the notion of being a tax resident in Australia are separate.
+You can still be an Australian citizen whilst being a non-resident for Australian tax purposes.
 An Australian tax resident is ordinarily liable to be assessed on worldwide income.
 A non-resident for Australian tax purposes is only liable to be assessed for Australian tax on Australian sourced income.

 You are an Australian resident for tax purposes if any of the following apply: